-We are definitely in cuddle weather, and what better recipe to share then creamy stovetop mac and cheese.
-We love this dish.
-It is loaded with two kinds of cheddar, buttery shallots and fresh garlic.
-We like a little heat so the addition of chili flakes is perfect.
-The amount of cheese in this recipe is over the top, so the addition of broccoli makes me feel a little better about it.
+This recipe Homemade Creamy Stove Top Broccoli Macaroni and Cheese is loaded with two kinds of cheddar, buttery onions and fresh garlic.
+We like some heat so the addition of chili flakes is perfect.
+The amount of cheese in this recipe is over the top, so the addition of broccoli makes us feel better about eating it.
 Isn’t it healthy that way?

-- 1 stick of unsalted butter
+- 1 (4 ounces) stick of unsalted butter

-- 2 cloves garlic
+- 1 clove garlic

 - 1/4 cup ap flour

-- 2 1/2 cups sharp cheddar, grated
+- 2 cups sharp cheddar, grated

-- 2 1/2 cups mild cheddar, grated
+- 2 cups mild cheddar, grated

-- pinch of chili flakes
+- pinch of chili flakes, optional but good

 - kosher salt, to taste